10 Best Dumbbell Bicep Exercises For Home Workout

 How To Do

-1. Keep your elbows close to your torso and avoid any swinging or using momentum to lift the weights.
+1. Keep your elbows close to your torso and avoid swinging or using momentum to lift the weights.

 3. Continue to curl the dumbbells until they are at shoulder level and your biceps are fully contracted.